AndrVLDZ/crc-bot/README.md

 To run the bot, you need to specify Telegram Bot API Token — [Get token](https://t.me/BotFather "Telegram BotFather")

-The get_token.py script allows you to get tokens from .txt file or environment variables.
-This script is written to get tokens from .txt files when the bot is running locally or from environment variables when you want to deploy the bot.
+The [get_token.py](src/crc-bot/common/get_token.py) script allows you to get Telegram Bot API token from .txt file when the bot is running locally or from environment variables when you want to deploy the bot.

 ### Run locally

-1. Create tg_token.txt and add to file your telegram bot API token
+1. Create tg_token.txt in the src/crc-bot directory and add to file your Telegram Bot API token
 2. Install all libraries from [requirements.txt](requirements.txt)
-3. Run the main script — [bot.py](bot.py)
+3. Run the main script — [main.py](src/crc-bot/main.py) from src/crc-bot directory

 P.S.
 Bot token and database are hidden in [.gitignore](.gitignore)